AnyaPvry/PatternAnalysis-2025/README.md

  -

  Tokenization
- Split raw text into tokens and map these tokens into token IDs

  After pretraining, the model knows general language, but not how to follow human instructions.
 Instruction fine-tuning ttranins it on prias of instructions and desired replies so it learnss to respond in the way people expect